-Our main focus is on understanding how shaped, polymer-grafted nanoparticles interact with each other and how one could manipulate such interactions to make the particles assemble into higher-order structures relevant to plasmonic, photovoltaic, and shock mitigation applications.
-A key feature of this work is the use of advanced Monte Carlo methods to compute free energies and phase diagrams relevant to assembly.
-Our efforts have led to a remarkably simple strategy, involving changes in the length of grafted chains, for tuning the interparticle orientation of silver nanocubes between face-to-face and edge-to-edge configurations.
+Our main focus has been on understanding how shaped, polymer-grafted nanoparticles interact with each other and how one could manipulate such interactions to make the particles assemble into higher-order structures relevant to plasmonics.
+A key feature of this work is the use of coarse-grained models and advanced simulation methods to compute free energy landscapes and phase diagrams relevant to assembly.
+Our efforts have led to a remarkably simple entropy-based strategy, involving changes in the length of grafted chains, for tuning the interparticle orientation of nanocubes between face-to-face and edge-to-edge configurations.
 Even more remarkably, this concept enabled our collaborator, Dr. Andrea Tao (UCSD), to develop a simple experimental approach for fabricating tunable plasmonic hotspots over macroscopic areas (Fig. 2).
 Currently, we are developing analytical scaling relations for the free energy of interaction between polymer-grafted faceted particles to speed up the construction of phase diagrams.